 Your best bet is to keep an eye on flash-sale sites to see if discontinued styles get even cheaper, though we didn’t see anything Birkenstock-specific last year.

 13. Don’t buy Birkenstocks on Amazon — but you could find some GREAT dupes.

 Birkenstock stopped selling their shoes on Amazon due to the rising number of counterfeits and unauthorized sellers.

-And while there ARE legit Birks for sale from third-party sellers on the site, shoppers have been scammed by fakes.
+And while there ARE legit cheap Birkenstocks for sale from third-party sellers on Amazon, shoppers have often gotten scammed by fakes.

-There are also a lot of convincing knockoffs (aka dupes).
-Our search of Birkenstocks on Amazon revealed some 4-star-rated look-alikes from ONCAI that even shared the Arizona style name.
+There are also a lot of convincing knockoffs (aka Birkenstocks dupes).
+Our search of Birkenstocks on Amazon revealed some 4-star-rated look-alikes from Oncai.

 14. Walmart and Target each make their own Birkenstock dupe